Davidwallacesadler/BluePail/README.md

 * Swift
 * CoreData
 * UserNotifications
+* UIKit
 ## Features
-* Easy setup and management of plants
-* Group plants by a chosen tag to keep things organized.
+* Easily set up and manage your plants with a simple to use interface.
+* Group and filter your plants with custom tags.
-* Set up your watering time the amount of days away your plant needs, and set a watering reminder time on that day.
+* Track your plant watering schedule by entering in a desired time to be notified and the amount of days to the next watering.
 ## Upcoming Features
+* Proper iPad UI support.
+* Water your plants the from Notifcation Center by force touching on the notification.
 * Cloud sharing to enable users to share plant collections with housemates so multiple users can work together to keep their plants watered.
-* Proper iPad UI support.
 ## Privacy Policy
 Blue Pail does not collect any data.
 All recorded data is stored on the user's device and can be deleted with the app at any time.